 Last Thursday saw the opening of City Social, high up on the 24th floor of 42nd Tower in the financial heart of London.
 Just one day after opening I find myself in Jason Athertons newest restaurant which wraps around the centre line of the tower, offering 360 degree views across London.
 Dining in a restaurant so soon after opening is risky business indeed, making yourself vulnerable to teething problems.
 In hindsight, it should have been obvious – if anyone knows how to open a successful restaurant it is Jason Atherton.

-The food at City Social is a triumphant culmination of Athertons restaurants across London and the world.
-Childlike wonder is all the rage here, as exemplified in savoury goats cheese churros with a pot of softly sweet truffle honey – such a simply delicious proposition that it is almost intuitive.
+The food at City Social is a triumphant culmination of Athertons restaurants across London and the world, as exemplified in savoury goats cheese churros with a pot of softly sweet truffle honey – such a simply delicious proposition that it is almost intuitive.
 In another bowl, velvet swathes of fragrant risotto with crisp veal sweetbreads and parmesan is a sensual offering and incredibly flavoured.
 Layers of taste come through with every pillowy spoonful.

 A potato and truffle terrine sees membranes of potato scattered with baby vegetables which include spring-fresh carrots and asparagus, all cross-hatched and brightened with leek vinaigrette.
 A meatier main can be found in saddle of rabbit with rabbit sausage cassoulet, served with a mini-pot of fregola.